ElvaHardwick/Obedientiae-ex-Machina-Docs/index.md

 ## Subsystems Menu

 Menu that controls the unit's subsystems through RLV.
-If the tick is next to the subsystem it means it is currently allowed, an x means it is restricted.
+If the tick(✔) is next to the subsystem it means it is currently allowed, an ❌ means it is restricted.

 ### Video input
 Allows/denies the unit to see ( vision restrictions might depend on the viewer you are using )